Tony Cargnelli

-Anton Cargnelli (1 February 1889 – 27 June 1974) most commonly known as Tony Cargnelli, was an Austrian football player and manager.
+Anton Cargnelli (1 February 1889 – 27 June 1974), commonly known as Tony Cargnelli, was an Austrian football player and manager.

-Very little is known about his time as a player, he is most famous for managing several top clubs in Italian football.
+Very little is known about his time as a player.
+He is most famous for managing several top clubs in Italian football.

 Club career

-Anton "Tony" Cargnelli was born on 1 February 1889 in Vienna, Austria-Hungary from an Italian father and Austrian mother.
-He started playing junior level football at Rennweger SV, starting his senior career at in 1906 at Wiener AC.
-In 1907 he went at Germania Schwechat for three years, afterwards moving at Wiener AF with whom he won the 1913–14 title.
-In an article from the Sport Tagblatt newspaper, Tony Cargnelli's style of play was described as:"Old football knowers still remember the WAC (n.r. - Wiener AC club) and WAF (n.r. - Wiener FC club, or AF Vienna) player, Toni Cargnelli.
+Cargnelli was born on 1 February 1889 in Vienna, Austria-Hungary to an Italian father and Austrian mother.
+He began playing junior-level football at Rennweger SV.
+Subsequently, he started his senior career in 1906 at Wiener AC.
+In 1907, he joined Germania Schwechat for three years.
+Afterwards, Cargnelli moved to Wiener AF with whom he won the 1913–14 title.
+An article in the Sport Tagblatt newspaper described Cargnelli's style of play as follows: "Old football knowers still remember the WAC (n.r. - Wiener AC club) and WAF (n.r. - Wiener FC club, or AF Vienna) player, Toni Cargnelli.
 Cargnelli was a fighter and a technical player.
 He played almost every position because he was among the few footballers who understood football and therefore did not have to rely on strength.
 In 1917 he retired as a player and tried to put into practice the knowledge he had acquired on the field as a coach".

 International career

-Tony Cargnelli made one appearance at international level for Austria, playing all the minutes on 30 May 1909 in a friendly which ended 1–1 with rivals Hungary.
+Cargnelli made one appearance for Austria, playing the entire match on 30 May 1909 in a 1–1 friendly draw against rivals Hungary.